11 Simple Ways to Learn Spanish For Free

 Naturally, the best way to learn conversational Spanish is through conversation!
 It might be nerve-wracking at first, but speaking Spanish regularly will improve your skills exponentially.

 For me, this was one of my biggest hurdles when it came to learning Spanish.
-It also led to my biggest breakthrough.
+It also led to my greatest breakthrough.
 After studying Spanish in school for so many years, speaking in real life was stressful.

-I was embarrassed by my pronunciation, I stumbled over verb conjugations and constantly mixed up my masculine and feminine nouns.
+I was embarrassed by my pronunciation; I stumbled over verb conjugations and constantly mixed up my masculine and feminine nouns.

-It was so hard in the beginning.
-But eventually, I stopped worrying about my inevitable mistakes.
 With consistent practice and corrections from my conversation partners, I’ve managed to achieve confidence and fluency, and I know you can too.

 There are also paid services that will help you focus solely on your conversation skills. iTalki is a website that you can use to find a Spanish tutor or conversation partner.
 Rates vary depending on the teacher’s experience and are very reasonable.

-If you’re interested in visiting Mexico I recommend choosing a Spanish tutor who is from here, so you can adjust to the accent.
+If you’re interested in visiting Mexico, I recommend choosing a Spanish tutor who is from here so you can adjust to the accent.

 8. Read Spanish Books